-- (2) Except as otherwise provided in paragraph (a), in all arbitration matters between or among members and/or persons associated with members and where the amount in controversy exceeds \$50,000, exclusive of attendant costs and interest, a panel shall consist of three arbitrators, all of whom shall be non-public arbitrators. - (c) In proceedings relating to injunctions under Rule 10335, the provisions of Rule 10335 shall supersede the provisions of this Rule. - (d) Except as otherwise provided in this Rule or Rule 10203, the provisions of Rule 10308 shall apply to intra-industry disputes.
+- (2) Except as otherwise provided in paragraph (a), in all arbitration matters between or among members and/or persons associated with members and where the amount in controversy exceeds \$50,000, exclusive of attendant costs and interest, a panel shall consist of three arbitrators, all of whom shall be non-public arbitrators [as defined in Rule 10308]. - (c) In proceedings relating to [temporary restraining orders] injunctions under Rule 10335, the provisions of Rule 10335 shall supersede the provisions of this Rule.

+(d) Except as otherwise provided in this Rule or Rule 10203, the provisions of Rule 10308 shall apply to intra-industry disputes.